BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/03_Permissions/Unsolved/README.md

 Your senior administrator has asked you to complete the following:

+Start by inspecting the file permissions on each of the files listed, and determine if they are already set correctly or if you need to change the permissions.

+** Hint: **
+  - Run: `ls -l <file1> <file2> <file3>`

 1. Set permissions on `/etc/shadow` to allow only `root` read and write access.

 2. Set permissions on `/etc/gshadow` to allow only `root` read and write access.

 3. Set permissions on `/etc/group` to allow `root` read and write access, and all others read access only.

 4. Set permissions on `/etc/passwd` to allow `root` read and write access, and all others read access only.

 **Bonus**

 5. Verify all accounts have passwords.

 6. Recall that if any user has the UID of `0`, the system thinks they are `root`.
 Verify that no users have UID of `0` besides `root`.
-If you find one that does, change its UID to any value greater than `1000`.
+If you find one that does, change its UID to any value greater than or equal to `1000`.

 7. Provide a list of all permission changes that you make in a text file in your research directory.